srsmith516/lab-01/README.md

 * You will need to rename the existing lab1 directory to avoid conflicts since you need to clone your repository again.
 You can rename your folder by `mv <current_lab1_folder> ./lab-01-part1`

 * Then you need to clone the lab1 repository again from your Github using the command: `git clone <github-url>`.
-Please replace `<github-url>` to the on you used before.
+Please replace `<github-url>` to the one you used before.
 Note that you can also specify the target folder when cloning by `git clone <github-url> <destination_folder>`

 * Next, fo into the newly created lab-01 folder by `cd <your_lab01_directory_path>`.